Surajpe/mathematics-for-ds/README.md

 Mathematics is a basic foundation of Machine learning so here I'm pushing all the topics, contents and notes which are necessary for  Data enthusiast to know.

 **Getting started with maths for ds**
---> Calculus for ML
+--> Calculus for mL
---> Vector Algebra
+--> Vector algebra
---> Materix Algebra
+--> Materix algebra
---> Gredient Descent
+--> Gredient descent

 **Descriptive Statistics**
---> Probbaility Theory
+--> Probbaility theory
---> Summarizing Data
+--> Summarizing data
 --> Random variables
 --> DIscrete distributions
---> COntinuous distributions
+--> Continuous distributions
 --> Joint distributions
 --> Monte charlo simulation

 **Inferential statisics**
 --> Sampling and Statistical inference
---> Confidence Intervals
+--> Confidence intervals
 --> Introduction to Hypothesis testing
 --> A/B testing